Russia-Ukraine war’s impact on European tourism

 The conclusions of the European Travel Commission

-Those were the conclusions the European Travel Commission drew on Wednesday in its first official assessment since the start of the Ukraine war, analyzing how Europe’s tourism recovery will cope amid war, geopolitical shifts, inflation, and supply chain disruptions driving up the cost of travel.
+Those were the conclusions the European Travel Commission drew on Wednesday in its first official assessment since the start of the Ukraine war.
+The commission analyzed how Europe’s tourism recovery will cope amid war, geopolitical shifts, inflation, and supply chain disruptions driving up the cost of travel.

 Destinations close to Russia and Ukraine, such as the Baltic countries and Monate Negro, once Russian traveler favorites, will feel more of a direct hit.
 After two years of pandemic restrictions, interest in Western European tourism giants, such as Spain, Greece, France, and Italy, endures.